samkennerly/chengdu/README.md

 ### choose a Python environment

-When you run a script, VSCode automatically decides which Python environment to use.
+VSCode automatically decides which Python environment to use.
 When it's wrong, this is how I fix it:

 - In the bottom-right corner of the VSCode window, look for some text like this:
 ```
 Python .venv (3.14.2)
 ```

 - Click on the version number (Mine is `3.14.2`.
 Yours might be different.) to open a popup.

-Select the environment you want.
+- Select the environment you want to use.

 **Caution:** VSCode automatically removed this on my machine.
 To fix it, right-click on any empty space in the `Status Bar`